HotCakeX/Harden-Windows-Security/README.md

 - 🔶 Enable Edge browser (stable/beta/dev channels) to download and install updates on any network, metered or not; because the updates are important and should not be suppressed.

 - 🔶 [Enables all Windows users to use Hyper-V and Windows Sandbox](https://learn.microsoft.com/en-us/archive/blogs/virtual_pc_guy/why-do-you-have-to-elevate-powershell-to-use-hyper-v-cmdlets) by adding all Windows users to the "Hyper-V Administrators" security group, by default only Administrators can use Hyper-V or Windows Sandbox.

 - 🔶 Changes Windows time sync interval from the default every 7 days to every 4 days (= every 345600 seconds)

-- 🔶 Create custom views for [Windows Event Viewer](https://learn.microsoft.com/en-us/shows/inside/event-viewer) to help keep tabs on important security events: `Attack Surface Reduction Rules`, `Controlled Folder Access`, `Exploit Protection`, `Network Protection`, `MSI and Scripts for WDAC Auditing`, `Sudden Shut down events` (due to power outage) and `Code Integrity Operational`.
+- 🔶 Creates custom views for [Windows Event Viewer](https://learn.microsoft.com/en-us/shows/inside/event-viewer) to help keep tabs on important security events: `Attack Surface Reduction Rules`, `Controlled Folder Access`, `Exploit Protection`, `Network Protection`, `MSI and Scripts for WDAC Auditing`, `Sudden Shut down events` (due to power outage) and `Code Integrity Operational`.
   - [Understand and use attack surface reduction capabilities](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/overview-attack-surface-reduction?view=o365-worldwide)
   - [Understanding Application Control events](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/event-id-explanations)